Innovation4x/LaserTurret/README.md

 * move your palm

 > **Note**
-> Install the latest python libraries
+> Install the latest python libraries,
 > Edit the COM Port in the activate.py file according to the COM Port used by PICO